 ChatGPT is just one of a growing number of digital tools using artificial intelligence.
 Those tools can summarize information, create artwork, iterate searches based on the bibliographies of articles you mark, answer questions from the perspectives of historical figures and fictional characters, turn text into audio and video, create animated avatars, analyze and enhance photos and video, create voices, and perform any number of digital tasks.
 AI is integrated in phones, computers, lighting systems, thermostats, and just about any digital appliance you can imagine.
 So the question isn't whether to use use AI; we already are, whether we realize it or not.
 The question is how quickly we are willing to learn to use it effectively in teaching and learning.

-This is a brief list of articles, tools, and sites related to artificial intelligence and teaching.
-You will find additional resources in handouts for CTE sessions on AI, writing, and critical thinking; and using AI in teaching.
+This is a brief list of articles and sites related to generative artificial intelligence and teaching.
+You will find additional resources in handouts for CTE sessions on AI, writing, and critical thinking; using AI in teaching; and AI, policy, and academic integrity.

 Guides, tools and sites